Al Mashaaer Al Mugaddassah Metro Project, Saudi Arabia

 CRCC awarded a $144m contract to Thales in June 2009 to supply, integrate and deploy its driverless train control and telecommunication systems for the project.
 Thales designed, integrated, installed, tested and commissioned the systems.
 It also installed the SelTrac Communications-Based Train Control (CBTC) system in the metro project.

-Thales will also supply its fully integrated communications solution including an operation control centre, CCTV, SCADA and an automatic address and information system.
+Thales also supplied its fully integrated communications solution including an operation control centre, CCTV, SCADA and an automatic address and information system.

 Westinghouse Platform Screen Doors provided the PSDs for the project, Siemens supplied power and Lloyds Register acted as the safety assessor.
 Systra carried out the civil work and WS Atkins was in charge of electrical and mechanical systems, and project management.